|

 At first MacDonald showed real talent for gesture and for the nude body; also for exquisite patinas.
 "Doves," one his most popular works, is also one of his most successful works.
 But his faces were always suspect, and he was, from the beginning, teetering on the edge of bad taste.
 He soon fell off.
 He showed his hand early with a predilection for mimes and white-face, which spun out later into couples in high heels dancing the tango and the like.
 And then there was the gymnast—the square-headed Hercules in tights.
 MacDonald’s gesture had become caricature.

+Since then, he has taken a cue from Frederick Hart (a sculptor I will talk about in a moment) and begun to mass-produce his works in clear acrylic resin, also know as plastic.
+This is a sure sign that an artist has completely capitulated to modern vulgarity in all its forms.
+As a part of this descent, his obsession with surface has overwhelmed his content, and the patina and surface marks have become more important than the subject.
+It is long since he began to hide the fact that he had nothing to say behind a flurry of flash and shine.
+Like most gallery sculptors, his gesture is now all manic motion, with no gravity.
 Despite having a huge technical talent, he has devolved into a slick marketing phenom, plagiarizing himself with huge editions in all sizes.
 His galleries are now forced to hide his edition sizes, they are so embarrassing.
 At Greenhouse Gallery there is a $62,000 half-life sculpture, the "Trumpeter," that I believe I remember has an edition size of 175.
 It is no longer listed in the literature.
 If you do the math that is almost 11 million dollars in retail for one sculpture.
 A sculpture with an ugly face.
 Great hands and arms, yes, but the face is not good.
 That is probably why he chose to cover it in white paint.
 And this is a fragment of an earlier work called Joie de Vivre.
 Should this edition sell out, MacDonald can just point it up or down into another size and order another 175 or so from the foundry.

 Funny story.
 When it first came out this sculpture was called Joie de Vie.
 MacDonald and I were in the same gallery in Scottsdale and I pointed out to the director that his French was a bit off.
 Now, my French is far from fluent, but anyone who has done any reading knows that “joie de vivre” is a clich�.
 You don’t even have to have a French dictionary or a computer to look it up.
 It is in all English dictionaries, and not even at the end under “foreign phrases” or anything like that.
 It is listed under “J”.